andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 20 (Peter Davison)</sub>

-It’s a bit slow, but it features the return of the Brigadier, so it’s unmissable.
+It's a bit slow, but it features the return of the Brigadier, so it's unmissable.
 It begins the Black Guardian trilogy, which focuses on new companion, Turlough.

 Story 126; 4 episodes - Mawdryn Undead